Sofia-fatibene/Pseudocode/README.md

 * When a level is lost and all 3 stars are lost, the game restart and returns to home screen

 ## How to play the game
+To play in first grade mode players can click the button 'Start Game' or click on 'Level' button to choose other levels.
-Players try to guess the hidden word/phrase by guessing one letter at a time by typing the character on the keyboard.
-Players click hint button, for a hint to appear in console.
+Players try to guess the hidden word/phrase by guessing one letter at a time by typing the letter on the keyboard.
+Players can press the button 'Use Hint' and it will aperar a hint on the console to help.
 Play click try again, to try the phrase again.
 Players quite game, by clicking on quit button.

 ## Features
 - [x]  Basic phrase guessing, revealing correct guesses